-In order to provide more cost-effective administrative services, the District Court in South Dakota has established an agreement to share services among its three operational components - Chambers, the Clerk of Court Office, and Probation and Pretrial Services Office.
+To provide more cost-effective administrative services, the District Court in South Dakota has established an agreement to share services among its three operational components - Chambers, the Clerk of Court Office, and Probation and Pretrial Services Office.
 The shared services include the information technology unit, the administrative services unit, and the human resources unit.
 The personnel in the three areas of administration serve Chambers, the Clerk of Court Office, and the Probation and Pretrial Services Office.
 The clerk of the court and the chief probation and pretrial services officer have joint responsibility to supervise the administrative areas.

-An informal agreement has evolved between the U.S. Bankruptcy Court and the U.S. District Court in South Dakota to share administrative services.
-Currently, there is a working agreement to share information technology services between the two courts.
+An informal agreement has evolved between the U.S. Bankruptcy Court and the U.S. District Court in South Dakota to share information technology services.